argoproj/argo-cd/docs/user-guide/commands/argocd_app_diff.md

       --revision string                                   Compare live app to a particular revision --revisions stringArray                             Show manifests at specific revisions for source position in source-positions
       --server-side-generate                              Used with --local, this will send your manifests to the server for diffing
+      --source-names stringArray                          List of source names.
+Default is an empty array.
       --source-positions int64Slice                       List of source positions.
 Default is empty array.
 Counting start at 1. (default [])
 ```